nemanjap16/trello/README.md

-# 👋 Welcome to Webpack 5 React starter!
+# 👋 Welcome to Trello clone app!

 This project has been created using **Webpack**, you can now run: